Senior Radiographer and orphanage volunteer

 Clinical Services Manager - Theatre and football coach

-Bavesh is a Theatre Manager from our BMI The London Independent Hospital.
-He spends his weekends coaching his local football team and his work time leading a talented team of theatre practitioners.
+Bavesh is a Theatre Manager and he spends his weekend coaching his local football team and his work time leading a talented team of theatre practitioners.

 From a very young age, Bavesh played local football competitively, the team spirit, drive and camaraderie of the football team was what he enjoyed the most.